nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [90/e88919] Submitted process > convertToUpper (3)
 ```

 That's much better; at least for this number of processes.
-For a complex pipeline, or a large number of inputs, having the full list output to the terminal might get a bit overwhelming.
+For a complex workflow, or a large number of inputs, having the full list output to the terminal might get a bit overwhelming.

 !!! tip